Geoexchange heating and cooling will save you money, reduce your energy use and keep the environment cleaner for your family and your community.

 Why do ground source heat pumps not have a “star” rating like air-to-air heat pumps?

 The existing star scale is not extensive enough to include ground source heat pumps and in many instances, ground source heat pumps are beyond the existing scale for star rating of appliances.

 What is a COP and what does it tell me about the efficiency?

 The Coefficient of Performance (COP) is a ratio of the unit input (kW) over the unit output (kW) at specific operating conditions and hence is a measure of unit efficiency.
 It’s a scientific way of determining how much energy the system produces versus how much it uses.

 For instance, a typical LPG furnace with an efficiency of 80 to 90 % will have a COP of 0.8 to 0.9.
-Most ground source heat pump systems have COPs of 4-11 (WaterFurnace’s 7 Series is certified up to a peak of 11 in cooling).
+Most ground source heat pump systems have COPs of 4-11.
 That means for every one unit of energy used to power the system, up to 11 units are supplied as heat / cool.

 Rated COPs for conventional systems are often different to that experienced in the home due to factors such as location of the unit in exposed areas, blocking of air filters, varying outdoor air temperature, defrost cycles etc.

 One of the main benefits of a geoexchange system is that due to their internal and underground nature, they are less susceptible to these fluctuations and as such the annual average COP will only be slightly less than the certified COP.

 Whereas, due to their reliance on outside temperatures, direct sun exposure etc, the COP of air-sourced systems can vary dramatically over the course of a year.
 The defrost cycle is one such example where an air sourced system is using energy to heat itself rather than your home.